WokLibCodeClub/Hangman/step03-guessing_a_letter/STEP3.md

 Run your code.
 When Python asks you to guess a letter try one that *is* in the mystery word (you can do this because the code is showing what the mystery word is).

+**Don't forget to click the mouse once inside the Result panel to switch the focus before you type a letter!!**

 You should see the display of the word with underscores change to show your chosen letter instead of underscores.

 Now run the code again and choose a letter which is *not* in the mystery word.
 You should see the picture change, to show the head of the person, and the list of wrong guesses should be displayed showing your incorrect letter.